Creates a stream network from flow and accumulation data

 Setup GIS Server connections

-You will need to set up a publisher connection which will allow you to use and publish to ArcGIS for Server.
+You will need to set up a publisher connection which will allow you to use and publish to ArcGIS Server.

 - In the Catalog window, navigate to the GIS Server node and double-click Add ArcGIS Server.